mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 }
 ```

-which answer the question of "which option most accurately describes the condition and is also valid" pretty quickly.
+which answered the question of "which option most accurately describes the condition and is also valid" pretty quickly.

 (It also appears that booking appointments through rite aid is only valid in a handful of states and these states have various degrees of rules and regulations governing who can be vaccinated or not).